Home / Pre-Order / Pre-Order Retailers Guide

 If you want digital: Use your console's first-party storefront (PSN or Xbox).
 Or Rockstar Games directly for PC.
 Skip third-party digital sellers — they don't offer better pricing on AAA launch titles and add unnecessary complication.

-If you want physical and you're in North America: Amazon for standard editions (best fulfillment), GameStop for retailer-exclusive in-game bonuses (if Rockstar follows GTA V's pattern), Amazon again for Collector's Edition (most reliable allocation).
+If you want physical and you're in North America: Amazon for standard editions (best fulfillment), GameStop for retailer-exclusive in-game bonuses (if Rockstar follows GTA V's pattern), Amazon again for physical boxes (most reliable allocation) — remembering the box holds a code, not a disc.

 If you want physical outside North America: Your local equivalent of GameStop (GAME UK, EB Games AU).
 For CE allocations, ShopTo in the UK has historically been the most reliable.